 You may remember (I can’t stop talking about it, so happy!) that I graduated college recently.
-Quite a few people wanted to know my thoughts on how it went and what tips I would have for people in college now or starting college.
+Quite a few people wanted to know what my college experience was like and what tips I would have for people in college now or starting college.
 I talked quite a bit about it in the video below but there was a few things I forgot so they are listed under the video.

 - When I was in high school, dual enrollment was free.
 Check with your school if you are still in high school and they can help you get started.
 It may not be free where you are but it’s worth looking into if you are worried about paying for school.

 - Don’t be scared of changing majors.
 Sure, ending up paying for classes in a major you didn’t end up staying with is frustrating but finding a career that you will love is (in my opinion) worth it.
 I changed majors three times!

 - If it takes you more then 4 years to finish your Bachelor’s degree, don’t be discouraged.
 It’s actually very common for it to take longer, especially if you are also working.

 - Join a club or try different school activities for at least one semester.
 I regret not taking more time to try and make friends.